Edit Blog Post

-After lunch we decided to walk over to another interesting looking building and discovered another market area with one section selling flowers and another selling nic nacs like Paddy’s and a small food court.
-The bags and back-packs were ultra cheap and Daisy bought a couple of postrcards and a bum bag/shoulder bag for about $5.
-Then we
+After lunch we decided to walk over to another interesting looking building and discovered another market area with one section selling flowers and another selling nic-nacs like Paddy’s and a small food court.
+The bags and back-packs were ultra cheap and Daisy bought a couple of postcards and a bum bag/shoulder bag for about $5.
+Then we saw

 After that Daisy decided she wanted to send the postcards she bought so she asked some local girls where the post office was.
 They couldn’t speak English but we communicated successfully and they told us to go to the Place de Armas.
 When we got there some nice police officers pointed us to the building, Correos Chile.
 We had a bit of a wait but the man in charge spoke English so it was all easy.
 He even let Daisy jump the queue when she had taken the wrong ticket.

 By now it was mid-afternoon and we walked back past our apartment to Cerro Santa Lucia which is the highest hill in central Santiago.
 Castle Hildago is a short distance up the hill

 but was closed and we continued our walk to the summit which was quite fun, there were various ways to get to the top and the final section of stairs is quite narrow and suddenly we saw a lot of people.
 The view today wasn’t as good because of the extra smog being a Monday, but we enjoyed the walk because of all the interesting structures and statues scattered throughout the park.